mickelson/attract/Readme.md

 Attract-Mode will use the artwork selection order set out below.

-The location of artwork resources is configured on a per-emulator basis in the emulator configuration menu.
+The location of artwork resources is configured on a per-emulator basis in the "Emulators" configuration menu.
 Attract-Mode's default artworks are: "marquee" (for cabinet marquee images), "snap" (for attract-mode videos and game screen shots), "flyer" (for game flyer/box art) and "wheel" (for Hyperspin wheel art).
-You can add others as needed in the emulator configuration menu.
+You can add others as needed in the "Emulators" configuration menu.
 Multiple paths can be specified for each artwork, in which case Attract-Mode will check each path in the order they are specified before moving to the next check in the selection order.